Jo Thyr ready to serve mental health needs as therapist at Promise

 It�s also a natural progression for Promise as the health center moves from providing part-time behavioral/mental health services on a contractual basis with partner organizations to having its own full-time behavioral health therapist on staff.
 In doing so, Promise also will expand into offering substance abuse services as Jo becomes certified in that area � with a particular focus of addressing people�s addiction to opioids, which are drugs used to reduce pain.

 �I understand the connection between the physical and emotional aspects of someone�s life,� Jo said. �A new medical diagnosis or adjustments with medical situations can affect someone emotionally.
 At times, anxiety and depression can develop.
-I believe I will still be teaching Promise patients, such as in the case of developing more positive coping skills.�She sees it as a natural progression.
+I believe I will still be teaching Promise patients, such as in the case of developing more positive coping skills.�

 She finds it highly rewarding �to observe someone taking back control over their emotional lives.�